Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Introduction

 \section{Introduction}

 Online communities are grappling with how to respond to the availability of AI-generated content (AIGC) online.
-In this paper, we seek to characterize how online visual art communities may diverge based on whether they expressly forbid AI or choose to remain neutral towards the use of AI.
-On the one hand, communities that forbid the use of AI often cite that content quality may be lower, creative perspectives will be homogenized, and community values could be compromised~\cite{lloyd2023there, frosio2023should, radivojevic2024human}.
+On the one hand, communities that forbid the use of AI often cite that content quality may be lower, creative perspectives will be homogenized, and community values could be compromised~\cite{lloyd2023there, frosio2023should, radivojevic2024human, lloyd2025airules}.
 Conversely, communities that choose not to forbid AI may be calling upon arguments that AI can be used in ways that help democratize certain hobbies, spark creativity, and may increase participation~\cite{gero2023social, lloyd2023there, panchanadikar2024new}.
-Online communities are wrestling with these choices and strategies.
-Characterizing the dynamics and behaviors of community members, especially in communities that differ in their rules toward AI, can inform future community actions.
-We explore how this tension in explicitly restricting AI is playing out within art subreddit communities, which are highly creative, have specific community values, and where members may have broad access to AI for image generation.
+As online communities wrestle with these choices and strategies, characterizing the dynamics and behaviors of community members, especially in communities that differ in their rules toward AI, can inform future community actions.
+We explore how this tension in explicitly restricting AI plays out within art subreddit communities, which are highly creative, have specific community values, and where members may have broad access to AI for image generation.

-More broadly, we also provide an initial understanding of behaviors around AIGC that have developed in art-based online communities.
-AIGC has been described as a ``paradigm shift in content creation and knowledge representation''~\cite{wang2023survey}.
-Across different fields, emergent work has attempted to quantify the prevalence and responses to AIGC online, from impact to academic peer review and synthetic news articles, to online crowdwork ~\cite{liang2024monitoring,latona2024ai, veselovsky2023artificial, christoforou2024generative, hanley2024machine}.
-However, there is a need to understand how AIGC may impact online social ecosystems, since these are often based on community values and authenticity in ways that may be called into question by the widespread adoption of AIGC~\cite{lloyd2023there}.
-In this study, we tackle this question as it related to online art communities.
+AIGC has been described as a ``paradigm shift in content creation and knowledge representation''~\cite{wang2023survey}, and already has significant impact on online information.
+Across different fields, emergent work has attempted to quantify the prevalence and responses to AIGC online, from impact to academic peer review and synthetic news articles, to online crowdwork ~\cite{liang2024monitoring,latona2024ai, veselovsky2023artificial, christoforou2024generative, hanley2024machine,vykopal2023disinformation}.
+However, there is a need to understand how AIGC may impact online social ecosystems, since these are often based on community values and authenticity in ways that may be called into question by the widespread adoption of AIGC~\cite{lloyd2023there,lloyd2025airules}.
+In this study, we tackle this question as it relates to online art communities.